lildude/phpZenfolio/about/index.md

 # Getting Help or Have Questions

-The best way to get help with implementing phpZenfolio into your projects is to open an issue.
+The best way to get help with implementing {{ site.name }} into your projects is to open an issue.
 This allows you to easily search for other issues where others may have asked to the same questions or hit the same problems and if they haven't, your issue will add to the resources available to others at a later date.

 Please don't be shy.
 If you've got a question, problem or are just curious about something, there's a very good chance someone else is too, so go ahead and open an issue and ask.